mrvaibh/Zeus-Uploader-Automation/README.md

  - press `Ctrl+Shift+V`
 ### Set CRON
  - Goto start, search `Task Scheduler`
- - In the left pane, expand `Task Scheduler Library`, and select `ZEUSTECH`
+ - In the left pane, expand `Task Scheduler Library`, and select `ZEUSTECH` folder
  - In the right pane, click on `Properties`
  - CHECK `Run with highest privilages`
  - Goto `Conditions` tab, UNCHECK `Start the task only if the computer is on AC power`